isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-grapes/index.md

 ###  1. Rich/strong Fiber Content

 Grapes have rich and strong fiber content that is necessary for digestion process of your bearded dragon.
 For every 150g of grapes, there is 1.
 5g to 2.
 8g fiber content this is quite high value as compared to other fruits and vegetables.
-Maybe you have vineyard or have seen some grapes in groceries and wonders whether your [bearded dragon can feed](https://vcahospitals.com/know-your-pet/bearded-dragons-feeding) on them.
+Maybe you have vineyard or have seen some grapes in groceries and wonders whether your [bearded dragon can feed](https://vcahospitals.com/know-your-pet/bearded-dragons-feeding)on them.

 Would it be okay if you feed it with grapes leaves or vines?